• Skip to main content

 Housing Rights for Victims of Domestic and Sexual Violence

-June 23, 2014 by Vermont Coalition To End Homelessness
+June 23, 2014 by Housing & Homelessness Alliance of Vermont

 Did you know under the Violence Against Women Reauthorization Act of 2013 (VAWA) all landlords participating in Section 8 voucher programs must comply with VAWA?
 Our friends at the Vermont Network Against Domestic and Sexual Violence have provided a helpful handout detailing tenants housing rights.
 All of the following apply to landords participating in Section 8 voucher programs: